rhiever/TwitterFollowBot/README.md

 ##Usage

-Currently, the bot has three functions:
+This bot has several functions for programmatically interacting with Twitter:

 ####Automatically follow any users that tweet something with a specific phrase